Soliprem/gumslingers/system-en.typ

 === Resolution System

-The system uses a roll-over mechanic based on Abilities.
+The system uses a 2-die roll-over mechanic based on Abilities.
 Each character has 6 abilities (see below).

-#rule-box(title: [Assigning Abilities])[
+==== Main roll

+The base roll is simple:
+- Roll two dice of the indicated size
+- Compare them with the CD:
+  - If both succeed, it's a full success: you get what you want and nothing bad happens
+  - If both fail, it's a full failure: get ready for consequences (most commonly in combat, the enemy gets to do something)
+  - If one succeeds, it's a mixed success: you get what you want, but you suffer some consequence (meaning that both the success and failure effects take place)
+- If the two dice have _the same value_, then it's a _strong_ result: whichever effect occurs, it's going to be amplified

+==== Risk roll

+Sometimes a PC might want to not care about contingencies and go straight for the metaphorical kill, even at their own risk.
+This is the _risk roll._ Roll 1 die (subject to advantage), and treat it as if it were a pair of dice for the purposes of the main roll's degrees of success: any result is automatically a _strong_ result, and there's no mixed success.

+==== Ability dice

 Ability scores are tracked by increasing die size.
 The starting point for all abilities is d6.

+#rule-box(title: [Assigning Abilities])[

   Based on character creation choices, base ability scores can change.
 For example, an excellent marksman might start with a d8 or d10 in Aim instead of the usual d6.
 Conversely, a simple farmhand might start with a d4 in Gift of the Gab.